drodsou/comp/qomp/README.md

 - special attributes: subscribe, events, update
   - qp-context (!)
 - set(): props/computed, same syntax that upd attr, objPath, | instead of :
+- slots: if 1 slot, all children to it.
+If n slots 1 child to each slot

 # Narrative

-- start with basic customElement patter:
+- start with basic customElement pattern:

 ## if this lookss too complicated for the job: